-Orientation for first-year students is mandatory and will be held on Thursday, January 5, 2017 and Saturday, January 7, 2017.
-It will include skills-building workshops, social programming aimed at building camaraderie, and a variety of other activities geared toward helping you navigate your first semester.
-Please carefully review the information below to help you prepare for your arrival, the Orientation program, and the first week of classes.
-If you have questions about Orientation or the information on this page, please contact Dean Harrison-Mercer, the Associate Dean of Student Affairs and Pro Bono Programs, at email@example.com.
+Orientation will be held August 12-17 for day and evening students and attendance is mandatory.
+This program will include skills-building workshops, social programming aimed at building camaraderie, and a variety of other activities geared toward helping you navigate your first semester of law school.
+Please carefully review the information below to help you prepare for the Orientation program and the first week of classes.
+If you have questions about Orientation, the Convocation on Professionalism, or the information on this page, please contact Dean Harrison-Mercer, the Associate Dean of Student Affairs, at firstname.lastname@example.org.

 ASSOCIATE DEAN’S WELCOME

 Welcome to Atlanta’s John Marshall Law School!
 We hope that Orientation will accurately preview the first-year experience and help to prepare you for one of the most intellectually challenging and rewarding experiences of your legal career.
 If you aspire to make a difference and to be an agent of positive change, Atlanta’s John Marshall Law School is the right choice for you.
 I look forward to meeting you at Orientation and to your becoming part of the John Marshall legacy of producing high-quality lawyers with a desire to make a difference.
 Best of luck, and I look forward to seeing you soon!

 -E Pluribus Unum